-The flythrough video below shows a computer-generated model of the exterior and interior steel framing of the New Concourse.
-The beams in the video are color-coded blue for emphasis only.
+The video below provides a look at the exterior and interior of the New Concourse.

 About the New Concourse Project